purijatin/njexl_wiki/easy/0 An Easy Tutorial.md

 ##### String Literals

 A string literal is a sequence of characters in  single or double quotes.
-The characters are either printable unicode character or are described by escape sequences.
+The characters are either printable Unicode character or are described by escape sequences.
 Here are some string literals:

     "Hello,\nWorld!"
     "This string contains a \" character."